-A descriptive cross-sectional study conducted between July and September 2019 at two outpatient diabetic clinics of two Teaching Hospital in two zones in Nigeria (University of Port Harcourt Teaching Hospital (UPTH) in South-South zone of Nigeria and Lagos State University Teaching Hospital (LASUTH) in Lagos, South West zone in Nigeria).
-Ethical approval was obtained from the ethics committees of the hospitals.
+This was a descriptive cross-sectional study done between July and September 2019 at two outpatient diabetic clinics of two Teaching Hospital in two zones in Nigeria (University of Port Harcourt Teaching Hospital (UPTH) in South-South zone of Nigeria and Lagos State University Teaching Hospital (LASUTH) in Lagos, South West zone in Nigeria).

-The inclusion criteria were subjects with type 2 diabetes aged 18 years and above diagnosed with diabetes at least 1 year before the study, gave consent to be part of the study and are permanent residents in the study locations.
-Those with physical or mental challenges, those on xerostomia causing drugs and conditions (anti-hypertensives, anti-depressants, diuretics and radiation therapy), those with chronic systemic diseases such as asthma and epilepsy, and those who smoke or consume alcohol were excluded from the study.
-One hundred and eighty-five subjects were recruited for this study; 105 from UPTH and 80 from LASUTH Self-administered questionnaires were used to collect data on demographics.
-Oral cleanliness was assessed using Simplified Oral hygiene index by Greene and Vermillion and periodontal status was assessed using CPI index.
-Values of glycated heamoglobin levels in the blood (HbA1c) values were retrieved from patients records and confirmed with laboratory reports.

-In accordance with the American Diabetes Association (ADA) guidelines, HbA1c < 7% was taken to indicate good glycemic control, while HbA1c \geq 7% indicated poor glycemic control.21
+The included subjects were patients with type 2 diabetes aged 18years and above who had been diagnosed with diabetes for at least 1 year before the study; those who gave consent to be part of the study and resided in the study locations.
+Excluded were diabetic patients with physical or mental challenges, those with chronic systemic diseases such as asthma and epilepsy, those on xerostomia causing drugs (anti-hypertensives, anti-depressants, diuretics and radiation therapy) and those who smoked or consumed alcohol.
+One hundred and eighty-five diabetics were recruited for this study; 105 from UPTH and 80 from LASUTH reports.
+Using the American Diabetes Association (ADA) guidelines, HbA1c < 7% HbA1c $\ge 7\%$ were taken to indicate good and poor glycemic control respectively.21